K3malD3g3r/successful-spruce/src/pages/about.md

   - type: cta_section
     section_id: cta
     title: What's on your mind?
-    content: >-
+    content: >
-      We are always looking for great people to join our team.
-If you are interested in working for Agency, please send an email to [email@example.com](mailto:email@example.com) with your CV and which
+      I'm *always *looking for great people to work with.
+If you are interested in work or collaborations, please send an email to **Contact (at) K3mal.com**.
-      position you are interested in.
     image: images/cta-about.svg
     image_alt: Illustration
     bg_color: light